 - Data analysis.
 For example, you may identify a correlation between competitors’ pricing and oil prices.

 - Pricing strategy development.
 Your strategy must consider your costs and the prices of the competition.
 Here, you will use a formula incorporating the latest market data and your desired margin.

 - Strategy test and validation on a separate set of data.

 - Pricing strategy implementation.
 In this final step, you implement your validated pricing strategy in your app to adjust the fee dynamically.

 Deep learning models, real-time monitoring, and dynamic pricing implementation are complex activities and require significant computational resources and advanced skills.
 Therefore, remember that before starting your model training and fee calculation or choosing the right IT company that will design your dynamic pricing solution.

-In the next blog, we will talk more about this upcoming app that will reduce costs, protect the environment, and improve access to fuel.
-So, subscribe to our newsletter to stay tuned.
+In the next blog, we will talk more about this upcoming app that can reduce costs, protect the environment, and improve access to fuel.
+So, subscribe to our newsletter and stay tuned.